top of page

 • New loss of awareness of needing to pass urine or open your bowels

-These symptoms are uncommon, but important, and may indicate serious nerve involvement.
+These symptoms are uncommon, but important, and may indicate serious nerve involvement such as that seen in Cauda Equina Syndrome.

 3) Altered Sensation in the “Saddle” Area